joker-project/clef-2022/EN/project.md

 **Test data output format:**

-List of wordplay instances to be classified in a **JSON format** or a CSV file (for manual runs) with the following fields:
+List of wordplay instances to be translated in a **JSON format** or a CSV file (for manual runs) with the following fields:
 * `RUN_ID`: Run ID starting with **team_id_** (as registered at the CLEF website)
 * `MANUAL`: Whether the run is manual {0,1}
 * `id`: a unique wordplay identifier